alexytsu/protoapp/OpenCode.md

 - Use thiserror for error handling
 - Use descriptive variable/function names in snake_case
 - Prefer Result/Option for error handling

+### ADL RPC

+- Our RPC pattern takes inspiration from gRPC
+- All requests should return HTTP 200 (except for limited cases in authorization etc.)
+- Requests that fail, return a discriminated union indicating their status

 ## Build/Test/Lint Commands